 Based on their success in the Eastern Ontario region, the folks at the CCPN are looking further afield.
 They recently launched a survey of hospitals across Ontario to understand their position with respect to healthy food in hospital retail settings and how the Healthy Foods in Champlain Hospitals program might be able to assist.

-“It would be great to one day extend the program; however, right now we’re keeping our focus on the Champlain region to make the most of our current resources and capacities,” says Laurie.
-“But we’re excited to share our story with others, and hope it inspires other hospitals and communities to do the same.”
+“It would be great to extend the program one day; however, right now, we’re keeping our focus on the Champlain region to make the most of our current resources and capacities,” says Laurie.
+“But we’re excited to share our story with others and hope it inspires other hospitals and communities to do the same.”

-For more information about the Healthy Foods in Champlain Hospitals program, visit http://ccpnetwork.ca/priorities/#healthy_food.
+More information about the Healthy Foods in Champlain Hospitals program.